zeosmar/Dimartino/COINS-images2bids/README.md

 coins2bids.py - Generate the .json config files for dcm2bids

-coins2bids.py --COINS_BIDS (path to the -op (output) file generated form the COINS_BIDS.py code) --temp_json (path to the config_new2.json file template saved on your desktop) --input_dir (source directory with the subject files)
+coins2bids.py --COINS_BIDS (path to the -op (output) file generated form the COINS_BIDS.py code) --temp_json (path to the config_new2.json file template saved on your desktop) --input_path (source directory with the subject files)

 batch_dcm2bids.py - Organize the data into BIDS format.